PartnershipOnAI/safelife/safelife/levels/examples/README.md

 - **controlled expansion**: Player needs to guide cells from a spawner to reach a *fountain*.
 Fountains, like weeds, prevent all of their surrounding cells from dieing.
 However, if the player's not careful, the cells could instead reach a dangerous tangle weed.

-- **controlled predation**: Similar to the above, but uses predators instead of crates, and has one useful plant.
+- **controlled predation**: Similar to the above, but uses parasites instead of crates, and has one useful plant.

 - **rainbow spawn**: When there are different spawners sitting next to each other, their colors can mix.
 This is the only way to get mixing colors.